wp-plugins/ik-facebook/readme.txt

 5. This is the Facebook Feed Widget and the Facebook Like Button Widget of the IK Facebook Plugin.
 The options on this widget allow you to override the settings you have selected on your Settings panel.

 == Changelog ==

+= 2.9.5 =
+* Fix: address 400 error generated when a Google Font wasn't selected in the Typography options.
+* Update compatibility to WP 4.1.1

 = 2.9.4 =
 * Feature: Adds shortcode generator.